-I have wanted Alan Wake for the longest time, finally for my Birthday I received it.
-Alan Wake is a psychological survival horror game set in a remote forest Town.
+I have wanted Alan Wake for the longest time, finally for my birthday I received it.
+Alan Wake is a psychological survival horror game set in a remote forest town.

-The game reminded me heavily of the dreadful Alone in the Dark (the latest reboot).
-Both games rely heavily on light and dark mechanics and both are split up into TV style Episodes.
+The game reminded me of the dreadful Alone in the Dark (the latest reboot).
+Both games rely heavily on light and dark mechanics and both are split up into TV style episodes.
 Luckily where AITD was awful this is a great game.
 The main enemy in the game is the Darkness (not the band, or the comic book anti-hero).
-The Darkness possesses the Towns people turning them into mindless puppets intent on murder.
+The Darkness possesses the towns people turning them into mindless puppets intent on murder.
 The people (known as the Taken) attack Alan with all manner of tools such as scythes, chainsaws, hammers and clubs appearing out of the darkness of the game world with little warning.
 To defeat the enemies they must first be weakened by light.
 Alan carries a torch around with him which when focused on enemies draws away their shadow making them susceptible to conventional weapons.
 Flares, flash bangs and strong lights have the power to totally obliterate the Taken.
-The other main enemy type are possessed objects that range from small things like barrels all the way to boats and Diggers.
+The other main enemy type are possessed objects that range from small things like barrels all the way to boats and diggers.
 The game is nearly bloodless, the Taken being made of shadow so dissolve when killed but there is still a sense of dread in the night sections that contrast well with the sections set during the daytime.

 The game references many things.
-The Town resembles Twin Peaks while the plot as a whole is similar to the John Carpenter horror flick In the Mouth of Madness.
-Hidden in the game are TV sets that when turned on play short parody's of Twilight Zone episodes that are ace to watch.
+The town resembles Twin Peaks while the plot as a whole is similar to the John Carpenter horror flick In the Mouth of Madness.
+Hidden in the game are TV sets that when turned on play short parodies of Twilight Zone episodes that are ace to watch.
 The swarms of birds that attack Alan reminded me a lot of Hitchcock's The Birds.

-The second Episode is called The Writer.
-This Episode sees Alan go even further into his dream world with the locations becoming extremely surreal and crazy (floating rocks over a lake, a random set of locations from the main game all jumbled together and put on a giant spinning Big Wheel).
-The combat remains fun and the Episode ties up nicely for Alan Wake 2 (please!).
+The second episode is called The Writer.
+This episode sees Alan go even further into his dream world with the locations becoming extremely surreal and crazy (floating rocks over a lake, a random set of locations from the main game all jumbled together and put on a giant spinning big wheel).
+The combat remains fun and the episode ties up nicely for Alan Wake 2 (please!).

 A fantastic horror game made even better by competently and lovingly made DLC.
 Highly recommended for any fans of horror.